There is something to the quote, “Putting a face with a name,” right?? We hear that saying all the time.

 - Naturally enhance your features.
 Now is not the time to try out a smokey eye if this isn’t your thing or how you’re used to representing yourself.
 You shouldn’t walk into an interview or audition looking like someone totally different from your headshot you have sent in.

-- The right amount of powder is your friend.
+- The right amount of powder and coverage is your friend.
 “Shiny” in head shots translates to looking “sweaty” which is never good.
-Be sure to powder that Tzone area which is basically where everyone gets shiny : middle of the face, down bridge of nose, middle of chin, middle of forehead, and sides of nose. (product fave : NYX #nofilter Finishing Powder, $11)
+Be sure to powder that Tzone area which is basically where everyone gets shiny : middle of the face, down bridge of nose, middle of chin, middle of forehead, and sides of nose. (product fave : NYX #nofilter Finishing Powder, $11).
+Also, a little foundation and/or concealer used to even out blotchy or red skin tones is necessary.
+You don’t need a heavy heavy finish, but a little coverage (a tinted moisturizer even) is better than none at all.

 - When in doubt what feature to play up, focus on your EYES with makeup.
-Eyes are the window to the soul and are the first thing people will notice in your photos- not your outfit, not your jewelry, not your hair, your EYES are the main focus! (product fave : I wear false lashes often, and when I do I wear the Ardell Demi Wispies, $11 which I’m wearing in all of these photos.)
+Eyes are the window to the soul and are the first thing people will notice in your photos- not your outfit, not your jewelry, not your hair, your EYES are the main focus!
+Pay attention to the brows that they are clean and filled in if sparse.
+Neutral eyeshadows should be used (this is probably not the time to experiment with teals and purples!).
+And of course a swipe or two of mascara used on uppers and lower lashes for females really opens up the eyes.
+Extra credit : If you can swipe an eyeliner or even a deep brown, gray or black shadow very close to the upper lash line, this helps to enhance the appearance of the eyes.
+Of course if you are generally more of a makeup gal, (like me) I like to wear false lashes often for photos.
+My person faves are the Ardell Demi Wispies, $11 which I’m wearing in all of these photos.

-- Add a highlighter to your skin.
+- Add a highlighter + blush to your complexion.
 Might seem counter productive to my powder tip, but when highlighter is placed in the right spots, it creates pretty dimension to the face and gives your complexion a glow…but in small doses!!
-I give you clues as to where to highlight in the video. (product fave : this is actually a highlighter, blush, AND bronzer in one, but I will occasionally only use the highlighter part – it Cosmetics Confidence in Your Glow, $32)
+I give you clues as to where to highlight in the video – corners of tear ducts and tops of cheekbones. (product fave : this is actually a highlighter, blush, AND bronzer in one, but I will occasionally only use the highlighter part – it Cosmetics Confidence in Your Glow, $32).
+A tad bit of warm peachy-pink blush right on the apples of the cheeks can really give the appearance of a happier complexion!

 - Choose a slightly DARKER shade of foundation and powder.
 Photographs always wash you out, always.
-So go a tad darker with your skin color to give a healthier look. (product fave : currently loving my Huda Beauty #fauxfilter foundation in color “latte,” $40)
+So go just a tad darker with your foundation, powder, or tinted moisturizer to give a healthier look.
+Or add a swipe of bronzer along the perimeter of the face and neck! (foundation product fave : currently loving my Huda Beauty #fauxfilter foundation in color “latte,” $40)

 Shop my outfit details :